 As a result of a settlement in July 2010 of patent litigation we had initiated against Cisco Systems, Inc. and Cisco-Linksys, LLC (collectively "Cisco"), we entered into non-exclusive licenses for our Remote Power Patent with Cisco and the other defendants.
-For three months ended March 31, 2016 and March 31, 2015, our revenue from Cisco constituted 91% and 85% of our revenue, respectively.
-It is anticipated that one or a few of our licensees will continue to constitute a significant portion of our revenue in the foreseeable future.
-In accordance with our Settlement and License Agreement, dated May 25, 2011, Cisco is obligated to pay us royalties (which began in the first quarter of 2011) based on its sales of PoE products up to maximum royalty payments per year of \$8 million through 2015 and \$9 million per year thereafter for the remaining term of the patent (March 2020).
+For the six months ended June 30, 2016 and June 30, 2015, our revenue from Cisco constituted 76% and 84% of our revenue (exclusive of revenue from our professional liability settlement - see Note M hereof), respectively.
+It is anticipated that one or a few of our licensees will continue to constitute a significant portion of our revenue in the forseeable future.
+In accordance with our Settlement and License Agreement, dated May 25, 2011, Cisco is obligated to pay us royalties (which began in the first quarter of 2011) based on its sales of PoE products up to maximum royalty payments of \$9 million per year for the remaining term of the patent (March 2020) (\$8 million through 2015).
 Royalty payments are subject to certain conditions including the continued validity of certain claims of our Remote Power Patent, and the actual revenue received may be less than the caps stated above.
 Due to our annual royalty rate structure with Cisco which includes declining rates as the volume of PoE product sales increase during the year, royalties from Cisco are anticipated to be highest in the first quarter of the calendar year and decline for each of the remaining calendar quarters of the year.